open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     2) Make sure the controller.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
     ===to be filled===

-10. Choose worker machines to run webrtc-agents and/or rtsp-agents and/or recording-agents and/or audio-agents and/or video-agents.
-These machines must be visible to each other, and if webrtc-agents are running on them, they must be visible to clients.
+10. Choose worker machine to run webrtc-agent and/or rtsp-agent and/or recording-agent and/or audio-agent and/or video-agents.
+This machine must be visible to each other, and if webrtc-agent is running on it, it must be visible to other client.
+If you want to use Intel VCA card to run video agents, please follow section 2.3.9 to enable nodes of Intel VCA card as a visible seperated machines.

 11. Edit the configuration items in Release-<Version>/{audio,video,access}_agent/agent.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.